20 beautiful places to visit in Devon

 Owned by the National Trust, Lundy Island lies off the coast of North Devon, where the Bristol Channel meets the Atlantic Ocean.

 Lundy Island is also an idyllic spot for walkers.
-There is also an abundance of wildlife to discover, including puffins and other unique seabirds.
+There’s an abundance of wildlife to discover, including puffins and other unique seabirds.

 This is a big part of its draw as one of the best places to visit in Devon, along with its backdrop of dramatic scenery.